Skip to content

 πŸͺ Create Git hook script

-# create post-update hook in git repository
+# create the post-update hook in the bare repository hooks directory

-tee post-update > /dev/null <<EOF
+tee post-update > /dev/null <<'EOF'

 echo "=== restarting docker container: mkdocs-docs ==="

-docker restart mkdocs-docs
+sudo /usr/bin/docker restart mkdocs-docs

-echo "=== done ===\n"
+echo "=== done ==="

 exit 0